tenekev/tenekev.github.io/_posts/2023-03-03-internal-dns-for-your-tailscale-network.md

 After this key step, everything else can be done as if you are setting up AdGuard normally.
 Proceed with user registration and so on.

-> ⚠️ If, for whatever reason, you don't see the **tailscale0** interface, reboot the AdGuard container.
+> If, for whatever reason, you don't see the **tailscale0** interface, reboot the AdGuard container.{: .prompt-warning }

-> ℹ️ If you have finished the AdGuard setup and chose an interface before setting up Tailscale, you will have to **edit AdGuard's configuration file manually**.
+> If you have finished the AdGuard setup and chose an interface before setting up Tailscale, you will have to **edit AdGuard's configuration file manually**.{: .prompt-info }

 #### Resetting AdGuard's configuration: